with partners Adolf Rosenberger and Anton Piech.

 Business: 914 & 914/6 production and sales

-1972 - Ferry merges the 3 Porsche companies and transitions Porsche from a family enterprise to being publicly held.
+1972 - Ferry merges the three Porsche companies then transitions Porsche from a family enterprise to being publicly held.

 Founded in: Stuttgart, Germany